 Retitling a Salvage Car

-While buying totaled cars can save you a great deal of money even with repairs, you will still have to deal with some red tape.
-However, once you get all of the following steps taken care of, you will be able to drive your salvage car as normal.
+Buying totaled cars can save you money even with repairs, but you will have to deal with some red tape.
+However, once the following steps are taken care of, you will be able to drive your salvage car as normal.

 - Have the car repaired.
 This doesn’t refer to cosmetic damage, but to anything that could interfere with the safety or roadworthiness of the vehicle.